• Home

 Help Us Ensure Responsible Development for Solvang and the Santa Ynez Valley

-The Alamo Pintado Wildwood Project, located at the intersection of Alamo Pintado Road and Old Mission Drive in Solvang, California, has sparked significant concern among residents and local advocacy groups.
-This large-scale residential development is being fast-tracked under the state law known as the Builder’s Remedy, bypassing local zoning laws and disregarding the community’s wishes.
-The Santa Ynez Valley Citizens Council (SYVCC) is working to ensure that this project is re-submitted under the General Housing Element, aligning with Solvang’s comprehensive planning process and respecting the community’s needs.
+The Wildwood Project, located at the intersection of Alamo Pintado Road and Old Mission Drive in Solvang, California, has sparked significant concern among residents and local advocacy groups.
+This large-scale residential development, also known as Site C, is being fast-tracked under the state law known as the Builder’s Remedy, bypassing local zoning laws and disregarding the community’s wishes.
+The Santa Ynez Valley Citizens Council (SYVCC) is working to ensure that this project is re-submitted and aligns with Solvang’s General Plan Housing Element.

 What is the Builder’s Remedy?